Institute for Marine and Antarctic Studies

 The Institute for Marine and Antarctic Studies (IMAS) is a teaching and research institute of the University of Tasmania in Hobart, Tasmania.
 IMAS was established in 2010, building upon the university's partnership with CSIRO Oceans and Atmosphere and the Australian Antarctic Division in cooperative Antarctic research and Southern Ocean research.

 Marine geophysicist Prof. Mike Coffin was appointed founding Executive Director of IMAS in 2010.
 Prof. Richard Coleman, an oceanographer and cryospheric scientist, was appointed Executive Director of IMAS in July 2015.
-Terry Bailey has been the Executive Director since July 2019.
+Terry Bailey was the Executive Director from July 2019 to 2022.
+The current Executive Director is Nicole Webster.